 SiTime Corporation (the "Company") was incorporated in the State of Delaware in December 2003.
-The Company is a provider of precision timing solutions.
-The Company primarily supplies oscillator products that comprise a MEMS resonator and clock IC that is integrated into a package, as well as standalone resonators.
-The Company has also started to sample clock ICs.
-The Company's products are designed to address a wide range of applications across a broad array of end markets.
+The Company is a leading provider of precision timing solutions to the global electronics industry, providing the timing functionality that is needed for electronics to operate reliably and correctly.
+The Company's products have been designed to address a wide range of applications across a broad array of end markets.
 The Company operates a fabless business model and leverages its global network of distributors to address the broad set of end markets that it serves.

 In the opinion of management, the accompanying unaudited condensed consolidated financial statements contain all adjustments of a normal, recurring nature, which are necessary to state fairly the financial information included therein.
-These financial statements should be read in conjunction with the audited consolidated financial statements and related notes thereto included in SiTime Corporation's Annual Report on Form 10-K for the fiscal year ended December 31, 2021.
-The year-end condensed balance sheet data was derived from audited financial statements, but does not include all disclosures required by GAAP.
+These financial statements should be read in conjunction with the audited consolidated financial statements and related notes thereto included in SiTime Corporation's Annual Report on Form 10-K for the fiscal year ended December 31, 2022.
+The year-end condensed balance sheet data was derived from audited financial statements but does not include all disclosures required by GAAP.